 You’ve prepared all week for your sales call.
-You’ve made sure your pitch is flawless.
+Your pitch is flawless.
 You even made sure to practice your pitch in front of your colleagues.
-You know you’re ready.
+You’re ready.
 You’re as confident as can be.
 All of a sudden, though, it hits you - the word every sales person fears to speak out loud - an objection.
 A rush of fear and nervousness cloud your judgement and you immediately feel paralyzed.
 What do you do?
 You didn’t plan for any objections, your pitch was flawless and you knew it, everyone knew it for that matter.

 Well, here’s a piece of valuable advice - you can’t avoid objections.
 Frankly, your prospect would already be your customer if they didn’t have any objections.
 Now that you know there’s no way AROUND objections, we’re here to give you some advice on how to work THROUGH objections.

 First, you need to take note of any objections that you have received in the past.
 This is where practice and experience are key.
 If you’re just starting off, then try to get some notes and information on past objections from your colleagues.
 Jot these down in a notebook or on a word document, and make sure to look over them a few times.
 Try to think back to the root of the issue.
 To do this, have some of these questions in the back of your mind: